agrc/wfrc-wasatch-choice/docs/config-properties-map-infos-map-info-properties-filter.md

 ## layerNames

-Defines all of the layer names as they show up in the web map
+Defines all of the layer names as they show up in the web map.
+The key is a unique id (whatever you want) for the layer.
+This key is used elsewhere in the filter config.
+The value is the name of the layer as defined in the web map.

 `layerNames`